 Don’t break the immersion of your audience by uttering the words “next slide, please.”
 If you can’t have your laptop near you to advance slides yourself, use a remote control instead.
 There are plenty of devices that allow you to control your PowerPoint deck from a distance, and they’re a great investment.

 Presentation expert Garr Reynolds suggests the brands Keyspan and Interlink.
-Most of them are around the 50-dollar mark.
 According to TechRepulic‘s Deb Shinder, if that’s too much of a splurge, you can download apps that allow you to use your smartphone as a remote control.

 Remember that the success of your presentation lies on three things: content, design, and delivery.
 If one of these aspects fall flat, the rest of your presentation will suffer.
 Create an engaging experience for your audience by cutting out unnecessary details from your presentation delivery.